Julius Morris

 Julius Morris (born 14 April 1994) is a Montserratian sprinter.
 He competed in the 200 metres at the 2015 World Championships in Beijing.
 He holds national records on several distances.

+Morris was an All-American sprinter for the Western Kentucky Hilltoppers track and field team, anchoring their 5th-place 4 × 100 meters relay team at the 2016 NCAA Division I Outdoor Track and Field Championships.